 Different lenders offer different interest rates and fees, so it may pay to shop around for the lender that can offer you the best terms — a small decrease in the interest rate can lead to big savings over the life of the loan.

 You can get preapproved with multiple lenders, but each lender may have slightly different requirements for documentation, so prepare yourself to take on a little more work in order to submit multiple applications.
-And depending on the credit-scoring model that the lender uses, you can submit multiple applications within a short amount of time without worrying about it negatively affecting your credit.
+Also, depending on the credit-scoring model that the lender uses, you can submit multiple applications within a short amount of time without worrying about it negatively affecting your credit.

 Can I be denied a mortgage even after I’m preapproved?

 Yes, you can be denied even after you’ve been preapproved.
-While a preapproval tells you how much a lender might be willing to lend you, it’s not guaranteed and things can come up during the closing process that might result in a denial.
+While a preapproval tells you how much a lender might be willing to lend you, it’s not guaranteed, and things can come up during the closing process that might result in a denial.
 Some of these include:

 - Credit score goes down